dint-dev/database/database/README.md

     * `RangeFilter(min:3, max:4, isExclusiveMin:true, isExclusiveMax:true)`
   * Natural language filters
     * `KeywordFilter('example')`
+      * Keyword queries (`KeyFilter`) are very expensive unless you have configured a search engine such as ElasticSearch/Lucene.
+The default implementation visits every document in the collection and does a substring search.
+      * To prevent unintentional visit to every document, remote databases should throw `UnsuportedError` unless they support keyword search.

 ### Parsing filters
 The package supports parsing query strings.
 The syntax is inspired by Lucene and Google Search.